What Personal Trainers Absolutely Hate: Top Ten Things

 Worse than running late is canceling sessions only a few minutes before they were due to begin.

-Again, a canceled session once in a while is ok, it happens, life gets in the way of even the best intentions sometimes, and the problem begins when it becomes a common occurrence.
+Again, a canceled session once in a while is ok, it happens, life gets in the way of even the best intentions sometimes, the problem begins when it becomes a common occurrence.

-Clients are booked into a session time for a good reason, trainers’ businesses rely on them completing and being paid for sessions, and they can’t have people not turning up and expecting not to be charged for the time wasted.
+Clients are booked into a session time for a good reason, trainers’ businesses rely on them completing and being paid for sessions, they can’t have people not turning up and expecting not to be charged for the time wasted.

 If you have to cancel last minute, you should expect to still pay for the missed session, just like you would usually be charged a fee for last-minute cancelation of reservations in popular restaurants or holiday bookings.